maaamky2024/TrackMate/docs/index.md

 ## ❓ FAQ

 **Q: How do I reset my entire journal?**
 A: Go to your Journal tab, swipe left on the journal entry that you want to delete, then tap delete.
-This will permenantly delete the journal entry you do this to and cannot be recovered once deleted.
+This will permanently delete the journal entry you do this to and cannot be recovered once deleted.

 (The ability to delete all data or all of a specific category of data (i.e., only journal entries and keep logged interactions) will be available in future updates).

 **Q: Why am I not getting notifications?**
 A: If you are not getting notifications, please check your phone's notification settings by going to your **settings app** -> **Notifications** -> **TrackMate**.

-If **Allow Notifications** is toggled off, please toggle them on to recieve daily notifications about toxic behaviors.
+If **Allow Notifications** is toggled off, please toggle them on to receive daily notifications about toxic behaviors.

 If **Allow Notifications** is toggled on and you are not receiving notifications, please report the issue here ->  https://github.com/your-username/trackmate-app/issues